mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 *[Laughter.]*

 180 degree [is a] quite moderate experience, you know?
 [An experience] which makes you joyful.
 But 360 degree: not much excitement.
 Because you turn, and come back to yourself!
-So you are very usual guy; you are not a saint.
+So you are a very usual guy; you are not a saint.
 But if you turn your life at 180, you become a saint.
 Don’t you think so? *[He laughs, and someone else laughs.]* You feel good!

 Well, even though you don’t say “I am a saint,” you say, “I am the good spirit of a Zen student,” don’t you think so?
 If you practice for ten years: *[serious voice]* “I am an advanced student.” *[He laughs.]*